 (By Chinjandra, Kali) Two weekends ago, a few of us traveled to the Shambala Mountain Center in Colorado for the Lenz Foundation conference with Foundation grantees and their collaboration partners.
 At Shambhala, we enjoyed the power of the land, the open meadows, the crisp mountain air, a vibrant and beautiful Stupa and the company of Buddhist monks from multiple lineages living in America.

 The conference was the culmination of a two-year program to teach grantees how to collaborate with like-minded organizations to further their goals and become more effective.
 At the conference, grantees completed and presented 18 grant proposals, such as:

-Based on what we saw at the conference, in a few short years after Rama leaving the body, we are pleased to report that Buddhism IS loose in America.
+Based on what we saw at the conference, in a few short years after Rama left the body, we are pleased to report that Buddhism is loose in America.